viniandrade-dev/trybe-backend-exercises/README.md

 # trybe-backend-exercises
-This repository contain all the exercises proposed by the Trybe Back-end course in softaware development.
+This repository contain all the exercises proposed by the Trybe Back-end course in software development.